Paid clinical trial for healthy Sub-Saharan Black African volunteers aged 18-45

 You will need to attend a screening visit within 20 days before the start of the study.
 If successful, you will be required to be in our unit for one in house stay of 5 days / 4 nights, four outpatients visits on Days 8, 15, 22 and 29 and one final follow-up visit on Day 36 (see dates in detail below)

 The aim of this study is to determine how safe and well-tolerated the drugs are when given in combination to healthy volunteers.
 The results of this study may be used to support further drug development for the prevention of malaria.

-*Only 1 screening appointment is required
+* Only 1 screening appointment necessary during screening period

 Who can take part?

 To be eligible to take part in this study you must fit the following criteria: